gejingquan/BootHotPatch/README.md

 Compile the boothotpatch module separately and configure the module to start automatically at boot.

 ### Step 1:
-Download BootHotPatch code
+Download BootHotPatch code.

 `git clone https://github.com/gejingquan/BootHotPatch`

-Replace the path in the source code
+Replace the path and kernel version in the source code.

 `./replace_path.sh`

 ### Step 2:
-Compile BootHotPatch kernel module to get boothotpatch.ko
+Compile BootHotPatch kernel module to get *boothotpatch.ko*.

 `cd BootHotPatch`